PowerShell/platyPS/EndToEndTests/SMA.Help.md

 If the property value of an object is an array, Windows PowerShell uses reference equality to determine a match.
 Where-Object returns the object only if the value of the Property parameter and any value of the Value parameter are the same instance of an object.
 This parameter is introduced in Windows PowerShell 3.0.

 #### InputObject [PSObject]

 ```powershell
 [Parameter(ValueFromPipeline = $true)]
 ```

 Specifies the objects to be filtered.
 You can also pipe the objects to Where-Object.
-When you use the InputObject parameter with Where-Object, instead of piping command results to Where-Object, the InputObject value�even if the value is a collection that is the result of a command, such as -InputObject (Get-Process)�is treated as a single object.
+When you use the InputObject parameter with Where-Object, instead of piping command results to Where-Object, the InputObject value—even if the value is a collection that is the result of a command, such as -InputObject (Get-Process)—is treated as a single object.
 Because InputObject cannot return individual properties from an array or collection of objects, it is recommended that if you use Where-Object to filter a collection of objects for those objects that have specific values in defined properties, you use Where-Object in the pipeline, as shown in the examples in this topic.

 #### Is [switch]